-TWIA's mission is to provide essential property insurance products and services to eligible Texas policyholders when no one else will.
+TWIA's mission is to provide essential property insurance to Texans when no one else will.
 Accompanied by a vision to be respected and trusted by our stakeholders, TWIA's mission, vision, and values are the foundation upon which the Association is built.
 In carrying out this purpose, TWIA facilitates commerce in the coastal counties by enabling real estate sales and residential and commercial property mortgages and by providing a means to rebuild and recover after a catastrophic event.